In this section

 The Children’s Tracheal Disorders Program team treats all simple and complex tracheal disorders and conditions.
 Many of these tracheal conditions are rare and they often have a genetic basis, meaning your child might be born with a particular disorder.

-Below are the more common cases that the team sees at Children’s:
+Below are the more common tracheal disorders that the team sees at Children’s:

 What is tracheomalacia?